Calm Technology: A Humane Approach to Product Design

 The term “calm technology” was coined by Mark Weiser and John Seely Brown back in 1996, when they published a paper called The Coming Age of Calm Technology.
 Since then, Amber Case has taken it further, developing the concept to fit the current day and age, and creating a set of calm technology principles.

 While human-centered design is by now a well-known concept, some industry leaders are taking it a step further to raise awareness of the need for ethics and humanity in technology.
-One prominent voice on the matter is that of Tristan Harris, co-founder of the Center for Humane Technology and a Wix user, speaking of the way technology is shaping our lives.
+One prominent voice on the matter is that of Tristan Harris, co-founder of the Center for Humane Technology and a Wix user, speaking of the way technology is shaping our lives and how we can improve the user experience.

 Applying calm technology to product design